 For each grant call there has been an enthusiastic response from NET research groups throughout the UK.
 The quality of the applications to date has been extremely high, and following external peer review, four applications have been funded.
 The projects funded to date are summarized below and have furthered our knowledge of NET epidemiology, early diagnosis and biology.

-The TransNETS committee was replaced by the UKINETs Research Committee in early 2016, this committee will now oversee the application process and award of the new NET Patient Foundation grants.
+The TransNETS committee was replaced by the UKINETs Research Committee in early 2016.
+This committee will oversee the application process and award of future NET Patient Foundation grants.

 Dr Chrissie Thirlwell, Chair, UKINETS Research Committee